Alistair Benn

 Do I need to pay VAT upfront?

-To illustrate; if you are buying a VAT qualifying car for £24,000, the purchase price drops to £20,000 as the £4,000 is the VAT which is reclaimed when you buy the car with us.
-This is the most efficient way for you to buy a UK car as there is no need for you to pay the £4,000 whilst the reclaim is being processed.
+To illustrate; if you are buying a VAT qualifying car for £60,000, the purchase price drops to £50,000 as the £10,000 is the VAT which is reclaimed when you buy the car with us.
+This is the most efficient way for you to buy a UK car as there is no need for you to pay the £10,000 whilst the reclaim is being processed.
 Naturally this makes it the preferred way for people to buy their cars.

-So in summary, when you are buying a car from the UK that is less than three years old, you definitely want to be finding a car which is VAT qualifying.
-Not all cars which are VAT qualifying are advertised as such but an experienced buyer can help to find these cars more easily.
-(We have learnt over the years to spot the hallmarks.)
 We recommend you always work with a reputable supply partner who is regularly processing the VAT reclaim and are not requiring you to cover the VAT during the reclaim process.
 This is much easier, more professional and reduces your risk significantly.
 They will also be a valuable set of eyes to help you assess the quality of your car, help you negotiate your price and export it with ease to you.

-As you can see in the photo at the top, people are prepared to queue for hours and hours at UK airports to reclaim the VAT for all kinds of items they have purchased here.
-A handbag or new coat is one thing but not to be recommended for a car.
 Get the professionals to do it for you so you get the 20% saving and simply relax and look forward to the day you drive your new car home.